Christianization of the Roman Empire as diffusion of innovation: Slavery through the fifth century

 According to early Christian historian Chris L. de Wet, slavery suffered a complete systemic collapse in the fifth century due to the lack of supply and demand.
 Causes of this are not fully understood as precise numbers of slaves have not been established for comparison's sake.
 It is established that Christianity of this period never openly called for the abolition of slavery.

-Helmut Koester asserts that "the Christian community in the letters of Paul, begins with a baptismal formula, which says in Christ there is neither Jew nor Greek, neither male nor female, neither slave nor free.
+However, there is evidence indicating Christian discourse against slavery was oft repeated and shaped late ancient feelings, tastes, and opinions concerning it.
+Helmut Koester asserts that "the Christian community in the letters of Paul, begins with a baptismal formula, which says in Christ there is ... neither slave nor free.
 This is a sociological formula that defines a new community ... [giving] even the lowliest slave personal dignity and status".

 From the beginning, the Pauline communities cut across the social ranks in a conscious dismantling of traditional Roman concepts of hierarchy and power.
 Meeks, asserts that evidence from Pliny the Younger demonstrates this.
 Paul's understanding of the paradox of a powerful Christ who died as a powerless human led to the creation of a new order unprecedented in classical society.
 Classicist Kyle Harper describes the impact of Christianity as "a revolution in the rules of behavior, but also in the very image of the human being".

 In Paul's Epistle to Philemon, the slave Onesimus had run away – a capital offense – to join Paul.
 But both Onesimus and his master Philemon had become Christians.
 Paul sent Onesimus back home with a letter in which Paul insists on Philemon's acceptance of Onesimus as a 'beloved brother'.
 New Testament professor Marianne Thompson has argued convincingly that "a reading of the letter to Philemon which views Paul as asking for Onesimus' spiritual reception as a brother in Christ, without the setting free of his body as a slave, assumes a 'dualistic anthropology' in Paul which his writings do not confirm".
 The cumulative weight of Paul's many suggestive phrases support this view.
 If the information in Colossians 4:7–9 is historical, the slave Onesimus became a freedman.
-Professor of Classics and Letters Kyle Harper argues that religious feeling favoring manumission runs throughout the eastern provinces.
+Harper argues that religious feeling favoring manumission runs throughout the eastern provinces.